bmramyabm/Shoe-Inventory-app/README.md

 # README Template

-In this project, students will apply their skills in building layouts and navigation files by building a Shoe Store app.
+In this project, skills in building layouts and navigation files are used to build a Shoe Store app.
 They will build an app with four screens:

 Login
 Onboarding